microsoft/OpticSim.jl/docs/src/emitters.md

 # Emitters

+!!! warning
-> :warning: **The old emitter implementation is deprecated as of v0.5!** See below for the new API.
+    **The old emitter implementation is deprecated as of v0.5!** See below for the new API.

 Emitters create rays in a certain pattern, usually controlled by some parameters.
 Emitters are defined by Pixels and Spatial Layouts, and have a spectrum and an optical power distribution over the hemisphere.
 These are intrinsic physical properties of the emitter.